classiebit/eventmie-pro-docs/resources/docs/1.0/admin/manage-events.md

 # Manage Events

-Here you can manage all the information related to events.
+Manage all the Events from `Admin Panel`

 ---